Radha Stirling: Career

 Stirling became active in the Middle East when Cat Le-Huy, a friend, was detained in Dubai.
 She led a campaign for his release in 2008, founding Detained in Dubai.

-Stirling founded a campaign group, IPEX Reform, specialising in extradition and Interpol cases and is an advocate for policy reform to prevent abuse of Interpol.
+Stirling founded a campaign group, IPEX Reform, where she focuses on cases involving extradition and Interpol red notices.
 Stirling has provided expert witness testimony in UAE and Qatar extradition cases.

 in 2017, Stirling and barrister Ben Cooper of Doughty Street Chambers urged the British Irish Commercial Bar Association (BICBA) to cancel an upcoming conference with the Dubai International Arbitration Centre (DIAC) following allegations of corruption and malpractice.
 BICBA later cancelled their event.

 In 2023, Stirling was hired by Joe Biden's sexual assault accuser, Tara Reade.

 Lobbying

-Stirling has worked alongside a number of political figures representing her clients and causes.
+Stirling has engaged with various political figures on behalf of her clients.
 In 2010, Senator Kroger and Stirling successfully lobbied Australian parliament to install human rights safety provisions into the newly passed extradition treaty between Australia and the UAE.

 Stirling has worked with a number of British politicians including Priti Patel who advocated for Asa Hutchinson to be freed by the UAE, Kenny MacAskill for Conor Howard, Emma Lewell-Buck who raised the case of Robert Urwin in Parliament, Crispin Blunt who supported Christopher Emms and Canadian MP Richard Martel and Parliamentary Secretary to the Foreign Affairs Minister Pamela Goldsmith-Jones to successfully resolve 86 criminal cases against André Gauthier in the Gold AE scandal.
 Prime Minister Justin Trudeau responded to calls by Martel, before his release from jail in Dubai.
 Stirling has worked with Lord Timothy Clement-Jones, Baroness Janet Whitaker and Andy Slaughter, MP to call on the Foreign Office to increase their travel warnings and even sanction the UAE over the abuse of Brits in detention.
 In 2022, she worked with Douglas Chapman, MP to secure the freedom of Scotsman Brian Glendinning.

-Interpol and Extradition Reform
+Interpol and extradition reform

 Stirling founded IPEX Reform, an NGO campaigning for reform of extradition laws and the red notice system.

-Stirling has criticised the United States.
-Australia, Qatar and the United Arab Emirates for abusing the Interpol red notice system or failing to protect their citizens from the abuse.
+Stirling has stated that the Interpol red notice system is subject to misuse by various governments, including the United States and the UAE.